SongyangZhou/Data-Science-in-R/README.md

-# Introduction of Data Pre-processing in R for Data analysis
+# Introduction of Data Science in R

-This is going to provide a banch of tools for data analysis practically.
-It includes the following methods (continue updating):
+This is going to provide a banch of methods for data analysis practically.

 -by James Zhou